-Trump team to wrap up impeachment trial defense as Bolton controversy simmers
+Trump team to wrap up impeachment trial defence as Bolton controversy simmers

-WASHINGTON (Reuters) - Lawyers for President Donald Trump were set on Tuesday to wrap up their arguments urging acquittal in his U.S. Senate trial as Democrats ramped up their calls for former national security adviser John Bolton to testify about explosive allegations regarding Trump’s role in a pressure campaign targeting Ukraine.
+WASHINGTON (Reuters) - Lawyers for President Donald Trump were set on Tuesday to wrap up their arguments in his U.S. impeachment trial as the Senate’s top Democrat rejected a Republican proposal to make former national security adviser John Bolton’s explosive unpublished book manuscript available to senators on a classified basis.

-Trump’s lawyers made the case to the Senate on Monday that the Republican president’s actions as described in Bolton’s unpublished book manuscript - even if true - do not represent an impeachable offense.
-Trump’s legal team was due to deliver its third and final day of arguments starting at around 1 p.m.
+Trump’s lawyers made the case to the Senate on Monday that the Republican president’s actions as described in Bolton’s manuscript - even if true - do not represent an impeachable offence.
+Trump’s legal team was due to deliver its third and final day of arguments urging his acquittal starting at around 1 p.m.
 (1800 GMT).
 A source close to the team said the lawyers will wrap up in around two to 2-1/2 hours.

-Directly contradicting Trump’s account of events, Bolton in the manuscript said the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev helped with investigations into Democrats including Democratic political rival Joe Biden, and his son Hunter Biden, the New York Times reported.
+Directly contradicting Trump’s account of events, Bolton in the manuscript said the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations into Democrats including Democratic political rival Joe Biden, and his son Hunter Biden, the New York Times reported.

 Bolton’s allegations go to the heart of impeachment charges against Trump.
 Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine battle Russia-backed separatists - as leverage to get a foreign power to smear a political rival.